huenique/haltion/README.md

 # Haltion

-A fast, simple authorization and authentication server.
+A self-hosted identity platform that provides authentication and authorization services for web, mobile, and API-based applications.

+It aims to help developers implement authentication and authorization features in their applications without having to build these functionalities from scratch.

 > This project uses the [axum-pg-redis](https://github.com/hjuhalc/axum-pg-redis) template.